The secrets to understanding contracts when buying a property.

 - Details of the settlement

-Contracts are always synonymous with buying a house.
-This offers a protection to both parties, whether you are the seller or the buyer.
-Besides protecting both parties, contracts can also legally bind you and in case you breach the contract, a penalty will be incurred.
+Contracts offer a protection to both parties, whether you are the seller or the buyer.
+Besides protecting both parties, contracts can also legally bind you, which means you can incur legal penalties for breaching the terms of the contract.
 Therefore, be very sure that you understand all the legalities and procedures before affixing your signature.